 Just like physicians, physician assistants can be assigned hospital privileges.
 Nearly 600 Virginia physician assistants work in hospitals.
 A fair number of hospital-based physician assistants specialize in emergency medicine.
 Depending upon an individual hospital’s policies, a physician assistant’s ER responsibilities can vary widely.
 In addition to routine intake, most physician assistants are allowed to stitch lacerations, reduce fractures and drain abscesses.
 In some hospitals, they perform intubations and thoracenteses.
 Hospital physician assistants are also likely to be found in orthopedics units, surgical operating theaters and medical wards.

-Slightly more than 200 physician assistants work in outpatient clinics where they perform more-or-less the same set of duties that they do in doctors’ offices.
-Around Hundred physician assistants work in academic institutions where they provide patient care and perform research
+Slightly more than 400 physician assistants work in outpatient clinics where they perform more-or-less the same set of duties that they do in doctors’ offices.
+Around one hundred thirty physician assistants work in academic institutions where they provide patient care and perform research

 | Industry|| Number of Medical Assistants|